AayushiJoshi16/movie-genre-classifier/README.md

 Movie Genre Classification

 Project Description
 This project focuses on developing a machine learning model that can classify movies into different genres based on their textual descriptions.
 Given a dataset of movie plot summaries, the task is to clean and preprocess the text, vectorize it, and train a classifier to predict genres accurately.

 The model ultimately allows the user to input any movie description and instantly predict the most likely genre.

-Technologies Used:
+**Technologies Used:*
-Python
+--Python

-Pandas
+--Pandas

-Scikit-learn
+--Scikit-learn

-NLTK (Natural Language Toolkit)
+--NLTK (Natural Language Toolkit)

-Matplotlib & Seaborn (for visualization)
+--Matplotlib & Seaborn (for visualization)

-ipywidgets (for GUI input)
+--ipywidgets (for GUI input)

-Dataset Details
+**Dataset Details*
 The datasets used are:

-train_data.csv: Contains movie descriptions and their corresponding genres (for training).
+--train_data.csv: Contains movie descriptions and their corresponding genres (for training).

-test_data.csv: Contains movie descriptions without genres (for prediction).
+--test_data.csv: Contains movie descriptions without genres (for prediction).

-test_data_solution.csv: Contains the correct genres for the test data (for evaluating accuracy).
+--test_data_solution.csv: Contains the correct genres for the test data (for evaluating accuracy).

-Source: Kaggle - Movie Genre Classification
+--Source: Kaggle - Movie Genre Classification

- Project Workflow
+ **Project Workflow*
 1. Importing Libraries
 Essential libraries are imported to handle data reading, text processing, machine learning model building, and visualizations.